Tutorial on Creating Solar System Observations in APT

 - Transit of ... vs. Occultation of ... special requirements:

-A transit begins when the entire disk of the transiting body is in front of the transited body and ends when the limb of the transiting body crosses over the limb of the transited body.
+A transit begins when the entire disk of the transiting body is in front of the transited body and ends when the limb of the transiting body first crosses over the limb of the transited body.
 In other words, the transit duration covers only the time when the entire disk of the transiting body is on the disk of the transited body.
 An occultation begins when the limb of the transiting body first touches the limb of the transited body and ends when the two bodies are no longer in contact.
 The duration of an occultation is therefore always longer than the duration of a transit.

 - Eclipse ... special requirement:

-An eclipse begins when the limb of the eclipsed sphere first touches the umbra or penumbra (depending on which is specified) and ends when the limb of the eclipsed spheres touches the umbra or penumbra for the last time.
+An eclipse begins when the limb of the eclipsed sphere first touches the umbra or penumbra (depending on which is specified) and ends when the limb of the eclipsed sphere touches the umbra or penumbra for the last time.
 In other words, the eclipse duration covers the entire time that any part of the eclipsed sphere is in the shadow.

-You should be aware that drop-down choices for choosing Solar System objects, available in a few of the Solar System Target Windows, will place targets you defined in the APT file first, followed by standard targets, satellites of standard targets, and JWST at the bottom.
+You should be aware that drop-down choices for choosing Solar System objects, available in a few of the Solar System Target Windows, will list targets you defined in the APT file first, followed by standard targets, satellites of standard targets, and JWST at the bottom.
 (There is a second instance of JWST between the standard targets and their satellites, and either can be used.)

 Download the Astronomer's Proposal Tool